How to Take a Penalty

 * Any penalty hit straight is more likely to fail and suggests lack of practice and confidence in the ability of the player.

-Not if it is executed properly and that means the goalkeeper must dive.
-This is especially a good penalty in shootouts if properly executed and struck away from the dive.
+If executed properly the goalkeeper will dive to his right. (right footed taker) This is especially a good penalty in shootouts if properly executed and hit with the outside of the foot to curl the ball away from the dive.

 Anyone needs to have taken lots of penalties to understand them fully and not many players do that as they normally miss after about six/eight and others step forward to take over the role.
-Our chairman has spoken to several people in the professional game and was very surprised at the lack of technical knowledge about taking penalties at the time.
+Having discussed penalties with several people in the professional game we were very surprised at the lack of technical knowledge about taking penalties at the time.
 Some of the above information from professor Cable may be useful but it is the understanding of why and how his observations work that is important.
-When speaking to John Lukich of Leeds Utd & Arsenal many years ago about penalties in the professional game he commented to our chairman” they pay them that much they expect them to know what they are doing”.
-John went on to save quite a few penalties after their discussions.
+When speaking to John Lukich of Leeds Utd & Arsenal many years ago about penalties in the professional game he commented: ” they pay them that much they expect them to know what they are doing”.

-Pressure is added when the penalty is to win, pull a team back into the game with little or no time left and when the referee decides the penalty needs to be retaken.
-This is when you need all the skills and the variance of the strike.
+Pressure is added when the penalty is to win, pull a team back into the game with little or no time left or when the referee decides the penalty needs to be retaken.
+This is when you need all the skills and the variance of the target area and ball striking skills.

-In today’s game with video technology of every penalty the skills are even more important – yet in the day of our chairman’s football it was a simple notebook – it is the penalty taker who needs to make the notes (as he did) as well as the serious goalkeeper!
+In today’s game with video technology of every penalty the skills are even more important – yet in the past it was a simple notebook – it is the serious penalty taker who also needs to make the notes as well as the goalkeeper.

-The problem is that everyone on the ground except the goalkeeper the player is facing expects a penalty to be scored and that will never change.
-The goal is a one hundred and ninety-two-foot square target and that is why.
-Hope this has stimulated some thought in players especially those shooting into ITSA GOAL posts.
+Everyone expects a penalty to be scored and that will never change.
+The goal is a one hundred and ninety-two-foot square target and that is why they should be converted every time.
+Hope this has stimulated some thought in players especially those shooting into our own ITSA GOAL posts.

 - Football Goal Posts